-Dr. Gajanan Sherbet is Adjunct Professor at the Institute for Molecular Medicine and Reader in Experimental Oncology at the University of Newcastle upon Tyne, England.
-He is a Fellow of the Royal College of Pathologists, Royal Society of Chemistry and The Institute of Biology, U.K. Dr. Sherbet is a member of the editorial boards of two scientific journals (Pathobiology and Anticancer Research).
-Dr. Sherbet's major scientific interest is in cancer metastasis.
+Professor Gajanan Sherbet is Adjunct Professor at the Institute for Molecular Medicine and formerly Deputy Director of the Cancer Research Unit at the University of Newcastle upon Tyne, England.
+He holds Doctor of Science of London University, a Fellow of the Royal College of Pathologists and Royal Society of Chemistry.
+Professor Sherbet is a member of the editorial boards of many scientific and medical journals.
+His major scientific interest is in cancer metastasis.
 In recent years he has been investigating the role of the calcium binding protein S100A4 in cell proliferation, cancer invasion and metastasis.
 He is also studying the potential of artificial neural networks for predicting breast cancer progression and prognosis.
 He has recently demonstrated the potential value of S100A4 as a marker for assessing the progression of breast cancer.
-He has been published over 200 scientific papers in international journals and has wriiten four books and edited two others, on cancer.
-His latest work on the genetics of cancer was in collaboration with Dr. M.S.
+He has been published over 200 scientific papers in international journals and has written and edited several books on cancer, and e-books on the role of growth factors and their receptors in cancer therapy and therapeutic strategies in cancer biology and pathology.
+His earlier work on the genetics of cancer was in collaboration with Dr. M.S.
 Lakshmi.

 Joined IMM 1999.